touying-typ/touying/examples/example.typ

 == Appendix

+#slide[
   Please pay attention to the current slide number.
+]